-Our dentists are dedicated to providing quality dental care to all of our patients regardless of their physical or mental capabilities.
+Our dentists are dedicated to providing quality dental care to all our patients regardless of their physical or mental capabilities.

 There are many patients described as having special needs, which would include those with autism, developmental disorders, sensory issues, and any physical or behavioural impairment.